 They also run workshops on topics such as

-Workshop timetables can be found on the Skills for Learning website or at the Library's Help and Information Points.
+Workshop timetables can be found on the Skills for Learning website or in the Library.

 Your Academic Librarian can provide support for your dissertation through the subject support pages which help you access quality academic resources.
 We also offer, one-to-one appointments on searching for information quickly and effectively, referencing, and using the advanced search functions of subject specific databases.